Survey Shows Recession Has Weakened Patient Safety Net

 Respondents to our survey were predominantly nurses (75%) and pharmacists (16%) working at a staff (51%) or managerial/director level (28%) in hospitals (87%).
-It was clear from respondents that the survey touched upon a worrisome topic, generating thousands of additional comments (see Table 1 in the PDF version of the newsletter for several examples) covering more than 70 pages of printed text.
+It was clear from respondents that the survey touched upon a worrisome topic, generating thousands of additional comments (see Table 1) covering more than 70 pages of printed text.
 Nearly one-quarter (20%) of respondents reported a large negative impact on medication safety in their hospitals due to the economy; another 21% reported a moderate negative impact.
 Similar results were found regarding the impact on patient safety in general.

 General Patient Safety Findings

 More than two-thirds of respondents reported that the economy has affected their staffing.
 Survey comments suggest that layoffs, staff attrition without replacement, hiring less experienced staff, and reductions in salary/paid vacation have occurred widely, and that remaining staff often fear losing their jobs, particularly if leaders do not share information about how the organization plans to deal with the economic impact.
 About the same percent of respondents reported that the economy was taking a toll on staff morale, often citing unsafe workloads due to staff reductions and the inability to provide quality and safe care as key contributing factors.